PogSmok/chacha20/README.md

   * Safe and exception-free code

 ## Usage
 Simply download the `chacha20.hpp` file and include it like any other header.
-This will allow the construction of a `Chacha20` class with key, block count (counter) and nonce.
+This will allow the construction of a `Chacha20` object with a user-provided key, block count and nonce.
-Afterwards the simply call `encrypt()` function on whatever string is to be encoded or decoded.
+Afterwards simply call `encrypt()` function on whatever string is to be encoded or decoded.
 For an example refer to `test.cpp`.